-The proposed combination of R. J. Reynolds Tobacco Company and Brown & Williamson Tobacco Corp. could make it more difficult for Lorillard to compete
+The combination of R.J.
+Reynolds Tobacco Company and Brown & Williamson Tobacco Corp. could make it more difficult for Lorillard to compete.

-On October 27, 2003, R.J.
-Reynolds, the second largest cigarette manufacturer in the United States, and British American Tobacco announced that they have agreed to combine the U.S. tobacco business of R.J.
-Reynolds with British American Tobacco's U.S. tobacco business, Brown & Williamson Tobacco Corp., the third largest cigarette manufacturer in the United States.
-The closing of this combination is subject to various conditions, including regulatory approvals.
+In July of 2004, R.J.
+Reynolds Tobacco Company, the second largest cigarette manufacturer in the United States, and British American Tobacco completed the combination of the U.S. tobacco business of R.J.
+Reynolds Tobacco Company with British American Tobacco's U.S. tobacco business, Brown & Williamson Tobacco Corp., the third largest cigarette manufacturer in the United States, creating Reynolds American.
+The consolidation of these two competitors has resulted in further concentration of the U.S. tobacco industry, with the top two companies, Philip Morris and the newly created Reynolds American, having a combined market share of approximately 76% for the nine months ended September 30, 2004.
+In addition, this transaction combines in one company the third and fourth leading menthol brands, Kool and Salem, which have a combined share of the menthol segment of approximately 21%.

-If completed, the consolidation of these two competitors would result in further concentration of the U.S. tobacco industry, with the top two companies, Philip Morris USA and the newly created Reynolds American, having a combined market share of approximately 80%.
-In addition, this transaction would combine in one company the third and fourth leading menthol brands, Kool and Salem, which have a combined share of the menthol segment of approximately 21%.
 This concentration of U.S. market share could make it more difficult for Lorillard and others to compete for shelf space in retail outlets and could impact price competition among menthol brands, either of which could have a material adverse effect on the results of operations and financial condition of Lorillard, which in turn could adversely affect the value of Carolina Group stock.

-Several of Lorillard's competitors have developed alternative cigarette products
+Several of Lorillard's competitors have developed alternative cigarette products.

 Certain of the major cigarette makers are marketing alternative cigarette products.
-For example, Philip Morris has developed an alternative cigarette called Accord[®] in which the tobacco is heated rather than burned.
-R.J.
-Reynolds has developed an alternative cigarette called Eclipse[®] in which the tobacco is primarily heated, with only a small amount of tobacco burned.
-Philip Morris and R.J.
-Reynolds have indicated that these products may deliver fewer smoke components as compared to conventional cigarettes.
-Vector Tobacco, Ltd., parent company of Liggett Group, had developed and actively marketed an alternative cigarette called Omni[®], which it claimed had lower levels of a number of toxic and cancer-causing compounds and is now marketing a cigarette offered in several packings with declining levels of nicotine, called Quest[®].
-Brown & Williamson has developed an alternative cigarette called Advance[®], which is designed to reduce levels of a broad range of carcinogens and other toxins in smoke.
+For example, Philip Morris has developed an alternative cigarette called Accord® in which the tobacco is heated rather than burned.
+Reynolds American has developed an alternative cigarette called Eclipse® in which the tobacco is primarily heated, with only a small amount of tobacco burned.
+Philip Morris and Reynolds American have indicated that these products may deliver fewer smoke components as compared to conventional cigarettes.
+Vector Tobacco Inc. is now marketing a cigarette offered in several packings with declining levels of nicotine, called Quest®.
 Lorillard has not marketed similar alternative cigarettes.
 Should such alternative cigarette products gain a significant share of the U.S. cigarette market, Lorillard may be at a competitive disadvantage.

-Lorillard may not be able to develop, produce or commercialize competitive new products and technologies required by regulatory changes or changes in consumer preferences
+Lorillard may not be able to develop, produce or commercialize competitive new products and technologies required by regulatory changes or changes in consumer preferences.

 Consumer health concerns and changes in regulations are likely to require Lorillard to introduce new products or make substantial changes to existing products.
 For example, New York State has enacted legislation requiring that cigarette manufacturers reduce the ignition propensity of their products.
-We cannot assure you that Lorillard will be able to meet the requisite standards without adversely affecting its profitability or consumer acceptance of its products.
-Similarly, Lorillard believes that there may be increasing pressure from public health authorities to develop a conventional cigarette or an alternative cigarette that provides a demonstrable reduced risk of adverse health effects.
-Lorillard may not be able to develop a reduced risk product that is acceptable to consumers in a cost-effective manner, or at all.
+Regulations enacted pursuant to this legislation became effective in June 2004.
+Lorillard believes that there may be increasing pressure from public health authorities to develop a conventional cigarette or an alternative cigarette that provides a demonstrable reduced risk of adverse health effects.
+Lorillard may not be able to develop a reduced risk product that is acceptable to consumers.
 The costs associated with developing new products and technologies, as well as the inability to develop acceptable products in response to competitive conditions or regulatory requirements, may have a material adverse effect on the results of operations and financial condition of Lorillard, which in turn could adversely affect the value of Carolina Group stock.

-Increases in the availability of counterfeit cigarettes could adversely affect Lorillard's sales
+Increases in the availability of counterfeit cigarettes could adversely affect Lorillard's sales.